vishalcloudyuga/dcos-docs/1.8/usage/jobs/getting-started.md

 You can also create and administer jobs via the API.
 [View the full API here](http://dcos.github.io/metronome/docs/generated/api.html).

 **Note:** The DC/OS CLI and web interface support a combined JSON format (accessed via the `/v0` endpoint) that allows you to specify a schedule in the job descriptor.
-To [schedule a job via the API](#add-sched), use two calls: one to add an unscheduled job and another to add a schedule to the job.
+To schedule a job via the API, use two calls: one to add an unscheduled job and another to associate a `<schedule-file>.json` with the job.

 ## Add a Job